-The Pax original vaporizer, also sometimes known as the Pax 1, is an extremely popular portable, but has it withstood the test of time and new model enhancements?
-In this review, we’re going to summarize what’s really going on with the original Pax – the good, the bad and the not so bad.
-We’ll begin with the bad, which mainly revolves around excessive resin buildup and not so excessive vapor production.
+The original Pax 1 vaporizer was a game-changing vape in the dry herb portable space.
+But has it withstood the test of time and new model enhancements?
+In this review, we’re going to summarize what’s really going on with the original Pax 1 – the good, the bad and the not so bad.
+We’ll begin with the bad, which mainly involves excessive resin buildup and not so excessive vapor production.

-The real problem is that the mouthpiece is basically the ON switch for the device.
-So when you push in the mouthpiece it clicks and then pops out, turning the power on in the process.
-Sooner or later the mouthpiece starts to get stuck and you begin having trouble.
+After a while, resin buildup will stop the mouthpiece from smoothly popping in and out as intended.
+The problem is that the mouthpiece is the ON/OFF switch.
+So when you push the mouthpiece in, it clicks and then pops out, turning the power on in the process.
+Sooner or later the mouthpiece starts to get stuck.
 If you never clean it, eventually it will stop popping out altogether.
 And that’s when you have to drop everything and do a thorough soak and brush cleanup.

-Fortunately, the manufacturer became aware of this problem and issued a work-around of sorts.
+Fortunately, the manufacturer became aware of this problem and issued a work-around.
 Resolution came in the form of a lubricant to keep the mouthpiece sliding in and out smoothly as intended.
-This keeps the vape working, but we’re not overly impressed with this method for two reasons.
+This keeps the vape working but we’re not overly impressed with this method for two reasons.

-Our first issue with this work-around is that the need to constantly lubricate the device is a nuisance.
-Furthermore, it forces you to keep buying more lubricant over time.
-Less than ideal if you ask us, but it does work.
+Our first issue with this work-around is that constantly lubricating the device is a nuisance and forces you to buy and store lubricant in a handy place.

-Our second issue is that you’re placing this lubricant inside the device which is possibly unhealthful.
+Our second issue is that the lubricant is applied inside the device, and this is possibly unhealthful.
 Why?
 Because it’s a vaporizer and so it’s going to heat up and vaporize whatever you put inside.
-For this reason alone we prefer to stay away from the lubricant and instead focus on keeping the device clean.
-The best way to do this is to clean it thoroughly every so often using isopropyl alcohol and an old school fuzzy pipe cleaning wire.
-So long as you keep up with the maintenance the original Pax should continue to serve you well.
+For this reason alone we prefer to avoid the lubricant and focus on keeping the device clean.

 The Good Stuff

-After reading all that, you might think we’re not fans of the Pax 1, but the truth is we are.
-The original Pax does have its good points.
+After reading all that, you might think we’re not fans of the Pax 1, but that would not be the case.
+The original Pax 1 does have its good points.
 For starters, it’s extremely compact and shapely.
-The size and shape make it easy to carry and when it comes to portable vapes this key.
-Maintenance and cleaning aside, it’s also really easy to use.
-You basically load the chamber at the bottom, click the mouthpiece, wait for it to heat up, and you’re ready to vape.
+The size and shape make it easy to carry, and when it comes to portable vapes this key.
+Maintenance and cleaning aside, it’s also very easy to use.
+You basically load the chamber at the bottom, click the mouthpiece, wait for it to heat up, and inhale.

 The “OG” Pax offers three temperature settings – low, medium, and high.
-The low setting is 370°F, the medium setting is 390°F, and the high setting is 410°F. This correlates with 188°C, 199°C and 210°C. In order to adjust the temperature you simply remove the mouthpiece, which comes right out when you pull on it.
+The low setting is 370°F, the medium setting is 390°F, and the high setting is 410°F. This correlates with 188°C, 199°C and 210°C. To adjust the temperature you simply remove the mouthpiece, which comes right out when you pull on it.
 Inside you’ll notice a little button.
 Clicking the button cycles through the temperature settings.
 When you click it, you’ll notice that the star-shaped LED on the body of the Pax will change color.
 Yellow is low, orange is medium and red is high.
-Once you’ve selected your preferred vaping temp, you simply replace the mouthpiece and proceed as usual.
+Once you’ve selected your preferred vaping temp, simply replace the mouthpiece and proceed.

-It’s also very aesthetically pleasing.
-The design is really cool, which isn’t surprising given the background of the guys who developed it – a couple of Stanford Design Program graduates.
-But looks aren’t everything, so with all things considered, here’s what we really think about the original Pax vaporizer.
+The orginal Pax 1 is also very aesthetically pleasing.
+The design is cool, which is no surprise given the background of its developers – a couple of Stanford Design Program graduates.
+But looks aren’t everything, so with all things considered, here’s what we really think about the original Pax 1 vaporizer.